Entering grades 7-9

 Summer 2021 Frequently Asked Questions

-Is it safe to send my child to camp?
+Given the health concerns of COVID-19, is it safe to send my child to camp?

 What is Portage Lake doing to keep their staff and campers safe?

 We are planning for regular summer gatherings with a few adjustments.
 For our youth camps – Pathfinders, Trailblazers, Junior High, and Senior High camps – we are currently planning to hold camps at a lower capacity and with additional safety precautions in place.
 We will perform temperature checks upon arrival, as well as ask parents to log their camper’s temperature and symptoms for two weeks prior to check in.
 We will isolate campers and staff who may become sick or develop symptoms and administer rapid COVID tests on site with parent permission.
 Meals are served in two meal groups to prevent overcrowding in the Dining Hall, and we have a registered nurse on site during our kids camps.